 Short and medium-term targets to support our longer-term objectives

-In working towards 2050, we have also set short and medium-term targets that support our longer-term objectives:
+In working towards 2050, we've also set short and medium-term targets that support our longer-term objectives: